anketsah/Shared-Memory-in-Message-Passing-System/README.md

 ## Step 1:

-The first step is to generate the gRPC client and server interfaces from your .proto service definition / For the same use this command on the command prompt: /
+The first step is to generate the gRPC client and server interfaces from your .proto service definition <br />
+For the same use this command on the command prompt: <br />

 $ python3 -m grpc_tools.protoc -I . --python_out=. --grpc_python_out=.
 AnketAbdProto.proto